 100 Beacon (Demolished)

-The original townhouse at 100 Beacon was built ca. 1856, one of a symmetrical pair (100-102 Beacon) with a shared portico and front stairs and a mansard roof (among the earliest in the Back Bay).
+The original townhouse at 100 Beacon was designed by architect Arthur Gilman and built ca. 1856, one of a symmetrical pair (100-102 Beacon) with a shared portico and front stairs and a mansard roof (among the earliest in the Back Bay).
 100 Beacon was built for dry goods merchant George Otis Hovey and his wife Mary Ann Leveley (Cotton) Hovey.
 They previously had lived at 80 Beacon.

 George Hovey purchased the land for 100 Beacon on January 1, 1855, from the Boston and Roxbury Mill Corporation.
 The lot had a frontage of 56 feet on Beacon at the corner of what would become Beacon and Otter Street (later Embankment Road and then David G. Mugar Way).
 Otter Street had not yet been built, and in May of 1855 the Boston and Roxbury Mill Corporation sold a lot with a 10 foot frontage to the east of where the street was planned to go so that William Walter Goddard could construct a stable behind his house at 99 Beacon.
 To accommodate Otter Street, on May 24, 1855, George Hovey sold the eastern ten feet of his lot back to the Boston and Roxbury Mill Corporation, Charles B. Fessenden, who owned the lot at 102 Beacon, sold the eastern ten feet of his lot to George Hovey, and the corporation sold Charles Fessenden a lot with a thirteen foot frontage to the west of his lot, increasing his lot from thirty to thirty-three feet.